When Your Child Says the “F” Word

 Of course not.

-Reinforce that it’s a bad word?
-That’s what I did.
+We can just reinforce it’s a bad word.
 And if he says it again I will correct him again.

 But I can’t be naive.
 By identifying words as “bad” I’m only planting seeds of curiosity.
 Chase will surely lie in bed at night, further stretching out the Turtles, and wonder what other bad words loom out in the darkness, where the killer clowns and presidential candidates reside.